SLYtiger16/caldavjs-nextcloud/README.md

     access_token: "An access token to use in place of username/password (not used unless setup in Nextcloud)",
     server: "https://cloud.example.com:3333 or https://cloud.example.com:3333/nextcloud", //NO trailing "/"
     basePath: "The absolute path for caldav calls, e.g. /remote.php/dav for Nextcloud", //YES lead "/"; NO trailing "/"
-    principalPath: "The relative path where principals can be found, e.g. /principals/users",  //YES lead "/"; NO trailing "/"
+    principalPath: "The relative path where principals can be found, e.g. /principals/users",  //YES lead "/"; NO trailing "/",
-  }
+    timezone: "America/Chicago" //sets the default, can be overridden in methods }

 caldav.listCalendars({}).then(data => {